Key Highlights:

 Beyond Hospitals: The Rise of Connected and Preventive Healthcare

 Smart healthcare in the Middle East extends far beyond hospitals.
-There is a noticeable shift from treating diseases to preventing them, supported by IoT devices and cloud-connected platforms.
+There is a noticeable shift from treating diseases to preventing them through digital therapeutics and IoT devices, supported by AI analytics and cloud-connected platforms.

-• Wearables and Remote Monitoring: Devices like smartwatches and biosensors help patients track heart rate, oxygen levels, and glucose in real time.
+- Wearables and Remote Monitoring: Devices such as smartwatches and biosensors help patients track heart rate, oxygen levels, and glucose levels in real time.

-• Home-Based Care Solutions: Telehealth-enabled smart home devices provide ongoing care for chronic patients.
+- Home-Based Care Solutions: Telehealth-enabled smart home devices and virtual care networks provide ongoing care for chronic patients, supporting the expansion of home healthcare services.

-• AI in Diagnostics: Machine learning models improve early disease detection and reduce errors, supporting precision medicine.
+- AI in Diagnostics: Machine learning models and AI-powered clinical decision support improve early disease detection and reduce errors, supporting precision medicine.

-• Blockchain for Data Security: Governments are exploring blockchain to protect patient data and ensure smooth sharing across systems.
+- Blockchain for Data Security: Governments are exploring blockchain and enhanced cybersecurity systems to protect patient data and ensure smooth sharing across systems.

 These innovations are giving rise to “smart hospitals,” where robotics, automation, and real-time analytics improve patient care and reduce human error.
 In Dubai, fully digital hospitals use cloud platforms to manage patient journeys seamlessly, from admission to discharge.